vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/build.md

 # mp-build

-### Unable to access base-adapter images from remote registry
+### Unable to access base-adapter images from remote registry ("failed to resolve reference...")

 If you cannot access the remote container registry (`projects.packages.broadcom.com`), you can build and use base images locally.